 An English major who selects one of these paths as an area of particular interest will be assigned to an advisor who will help the student develop a workable plan of action to fully utilize the offerings of the English Department and, through electives (which are plentiful in the English curriculum), those of other departments as well.

 The connection between pre-legal studies and The Citadel's English Department has a rich recent history thanks to the work of Professor E.F.J.
 Tucker, who served as advisor to the Inn of Court during much of the 1980s and 1990s.
-Following Professor Tucker's retirement in 1998, his pre-legal work has been taken up by a new member of The Citadel's English Department, Professor Scott Lucas, whose interest in connections between literature and law is reflected in his Ph.D. dissertation (Duke, 1997) on A Mirrour for Magistrates.
-Prof. Lucas has, since his arrival at The Citadel in 1998, worked with Professor Tucker, Professor John Kuzenski (Political Science Dept.), attorney Mark Brandenburg (B.A., English, The Citadel, 1990; JD, Duke University, 1993), and others to revitalize the Inn of Court and find new ways to enrich pre-legal studies at The Citadel.
+Following Professor Tucker's retirement in 1998, his pre-legal work was taken up by current chair of The Citadel's English Department, Professor Scott Lucas, whose interest in connections between literature and law is reflected in his Ph.D. dissertation (Duke, 1997) on A Mirrour for Magistrates. the current advisor to Inn of Court is Professor Thomas Horan.

 The pre-M.A./Ph.D. path of study is what is normally thought of as the "traditional" English Major.
 It emphasizes breadth of literary study covering all periods and genres.
 It should also include the development of a theoretical understanding of the nature and workings of literature and of the range of possible modes of responding to literature.
 This grounding in literary texts and textuality in general provides the background necessary to prepare students for the move to greater specialization within a particular province of literary study in graduate school.